429Enjoyer/orpheusdl-amazonmusic/README.md

 If `proprietary_codecs` inside your settings is set to `false`, no 3D audio will be downloaded regardless if `max_track_quality_to_use` is set to one of the spatial audio options.

-You can set any one of this strings, as they are valid, as long as it is avaliable for streaming.
+You can set any of these strings since they are valid, as long as the quality is avaliable for streaming.

 - `LD` - The lowest definition Amazon provides. typically in Opus.
     - `LD_MEDIUM`